Surrey 'volunteers' library decision to be made again

 The judge said that paid staff were more knowledgeable in how to provide assistance to vulnerable users of the libraries.

-The council said that before the cabinet meeting, a further consultation would be carried out on equalities training for the volunteers.'In denial'
+The council said that before the cabinet meeting, a further consultation would be carried out on equalities training for the volunteers.

 The issue is due to return to the court in May as part of the judicial review.